On the cohomology of Kobayashi's plus/minus norm groups and applications: Introduction

 The remainder of the paper is concerned with applications of the above theorems.
 As a start, we establish a Kida formula for the signed Selmer groups under a slight weakening of the usual $\mu=0$ assumption (see Proposition \ref{Kida formula}), which is inspired by an analogous result of Hachimori-Sharifi \cite{HSh} for the classical $\la$-invariants in cyclotomic $\Zp$-extensions of CM fields.
 When the elliptic curve $E$ has good ordinary reduction at all primes above $p$, the Kida formula was first derived by Hachimori-Matsuno \cite{HM} building on an idea of Iwasawa \cite{Iw81} (also see \cite{G11}).
-When the elliptic curve $E$ has good supersingular reduction at all primes above $p$, a Kida formula is also established for the signed Selmer groups in \cite{HL} and \cite{PW}.
-The approach they adopted relies on a congruence argument which differs from our approach.
-We should also mention that Alexandra Nichifor had worked out the connection between Kida's formula and projectivity for classical Iwasawa modules in her thesis which unfortunately is unpublished.
+When the elliptic curve $E$ has good supersingular reduction at all primes above $p$, a Kida formula is also established for the signed Selmer groups in \cite{HL} and \cite{PW} by an argument via congruence of Galois representations.
+Our approach differs from these and has the advantage of obtaining a Kida's formula under a weakening of the usual $\mu=0$ assumption, thus generalizing these results slightly.
+We should also mention that pertaining to this sort of theme, Alexandra Nichifor had worked out the connection between Kida's formula and projectivity for the classical Iwasawa modules in her thesis which unfortunately is unpublished.
 (The author likes to thank Bharathwaj Palvannan for pointing this out.)
 Finally, we study certain integrality property of the characteristic elements of the non-primitive signed Selmer groups (see Proposition \ref{main theorem:char}).
 These characteristic elements are important objects of study and play a crucial role in the formulation of the main conjecture (see \cite{CFKSV, Leip-adic}).
 We should mention that for classical Iwasawa modules over totally real fields, the integrality property was recently studied by Nichifor-Palvannan in \cite{NP}.
-Our result thus can be viewed as analogue of theirs.
+Our result can therefore be viewed as analogue of theirs.

 We end the introductory section giving an outline of the paper.
 In Section \ref{projectivity properties}, we collect certain algebraic preliminaries that will be required in our subsequent discussion in the paper.
 In Section \ref{local calculations}, we analyze the cohomology of the formal groups and the plus/minus norm groups of a supersingular elliptic curve defined over $\Qp$.
 Section \ref{Selmer} is where we introduce the signed Selmer groups and the non-primitive signed Selmer groups.
 We shall also prove Theorems \ref{main theorem1} and \ref{main theorem2} here.
 Finally, in Section \ref{application section}, we discuss some applications of Theorems \ref{main theorem1} and \ref{main theorem2}.